tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

     $ tt cluster replicaset promote "http://localhost:2379/myapp" storage-001-a --force

 In this case, the command selects the key for patching automatically.
-A key's priority is determined by the detail level of the instance or replicaset configuration stored under this key.
+A key's priority is determined by the detail level of the instance or replica set configuration stored under this key.
 For example, when failover is ``off``, a key with ``instance.database`` options takes precedence over a key with the only ``instance`` field.
 In case of equal priority, the first key in the lexicographical order is patched.